Home โ€บ Products โ€บ Wet Collectors

 Non-Combustible Metal Dust

-Freezing Environments
+Freezing Spaces

-Wet collectors can’t operate in unheated spaces where temperatures drop below freezing.
-The water bath and plumbing will freeze, damaging the collector and shutting down the system.
-If your facility isn’t climate-controlled through winter, a dry system is your only practical option.
+A wet collector can’t run in an unheated space that drops below freezing โ€” the water bath and plumbing freeze, the unit gets damaged, and you’re down.
+If your building isn’t climate-controlled through winter, a dry system is really your only practical option.

-No Drain or Water Supply Access
+No Drain or Water Hookup

-Wet collectors require a continuous water supply for automatic level control and a drain for sludge removal and periodic cleanout.
-If your install location lacks both, the infrastructure cost may make a wet system impractical — and there are dry collector configurations with spark arrestors that may be acceptable for your specific application.
+A wet collector needs a water supply for the auto-fill and a drain for sludge and cleanout.
+If the spot you’d put it has neither, the plumbing cost can make it impractical โ€” and there are dry configurations with spark arrestors that may work for your specific case instead.

-Wet collectors provide good particle separation but don’t achieve the submicron filtration precision of HEPA-grade filtration.
-If your application requires verified 99.97%+ efficiency at 0.3 μm — cleanroom exhaust, pharmaceutical containment, or similar — a dry system with HEPA after-filtration is the right path.
+A wet collector separates particles well but doesn’t hit the submicron precision of HEPA.
+If you need verified 99.97%+ at 0.3 microns โ€” cleanroom exhaust, pharmaceutical containment, that kind of thing โ€” a dry system with HEPA on the back end is the right path.

-Not Sure What Your Material Requires?
+Not Sure What Your Dust Is?

-If you’re not certain whether your dust is classified as combustible under NFPA 660 — or if you have a mix of materials — a dust hazard analysis (DHA) will determine the correct collection method before you commit to any equipment.
-We can coordinate this as part of your system design.
+If you don’t know whether your dust counts as combustible under NFPA 660 โ€” or you’ve got a mix โ€” a dust hazard analysis (DHA) settles it before you commit to any equipment.
+We can fold that into your system design.

-Get the Right Wet Collector for Your Application
+Let’s Get You the Right Wet Collector

-Tell us about the materials you’re processing, your production volume, and the number of stations.
-We’ll recommend the right AT Industrial or Micro Air Hydromax wet collector — properly sized and NFPA compliant.
+Tell us what you’re processing, your production volume, and how many stations you’re running.
+We’ll point you at the right AT Industrial or Micro Air Hydromax unit โ€” sized properly and NFPA compliant.

 Serving metal fabrication shops across Arizona, California, Nevada, New Mexico, and Utah.